A little about Bill …

 Exiting law school and entering the practice of law wasn’t much of a transition.
 Part-time work during the third year of law school turned into full time.
 After bar prep and the exam, of course.

 Working closely with his uncle and eventually handling cases on his own, from beginning to end, Bill found his own niche.
 He also took time to explore his continued love for business and real estate.
-Working with various partners, he’s learned first-hand about the “do’s and don’ts” of real estate investing.
+Working with various partners for more than 15 years, he’s learned first-hand about the “do’s and don’ts” of real estate investing.
 All in all, it gives him a well-rounded background that pays dividends for his clients.